MadyZaid/rpg-console/README.md

 1. Write unit tests for all the layers.
 Currently, I have focused mainly on Domain.
 Code coverage for the domain is 100% except for exception class.
 2. See how can we write BDD test cases for this console game app.
 3. Generate Xml docs in the whole project.
+4. Move all messages to common location so that later they can be consolidated for localization support.

 ## Design -